ustaalon/LethalCompany.LaserControl/README.md

 # Laser Control
-Binding the laser pointer to the turret.
-What bad things could happen?
+Laser pointers are now useful and can do amazing things if you just try.

 ## How To Use?
-1. Find or buy a pointer laser
+1. Find or buy a laser pointer
-2. Point it to the turret body or to someone
+2. Point it to the turret, landmine or someone.

-- If you point it to the body - the turret will be offline for 5 seconds
+- If you point it to turret - the turret will be offline for 5 seconds
+- If you point it to landmine - the landmine will explode
-- If you point to somewhere else around the facility - the turret will shoot in this direction
+- If you point to somewhere else around the facility - the turret will shoot in that direction (mouse right click to shoot)

 ## This mod can do:
 - Can control turret (shoot and control direction)